MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/includes/how-to/recognize-speech/java.md

 Some of the limitations of semantic segmentation are as follows:
 - You need the Speech SDK version 1.41 or later to use semantic segmentation.
 - Semantic segmentation is only intended for use in [continuous recognition](#use-continuous-recognition).
-This includes scenarios such as transcription, dictation, and captioning.
+This includes scenarios such as transcription and captioning.
 It shouldn't be used in the single recognition and dictation mode.
 - Semantic segmentation isn't available for all languages and locales.
 Currently, semantic segmentation is only available for English (en) locales such as en-US, en-GB, en-IN, and en-AU.
 - Semantic segmentation doesn't yet support confidence scores and NBest lists.
 As such, we don't recommend semantic segmentation if you're using confidence scores or NBest lists.